Multilayer Artificial Benchmark for Community Detection (mABCD): Design Assumptions

 \section{Design Assumptions}

 Before building the model, it is essential to address the question if and how degrees, edges, and partitions correlate between layers in real-world networks.
-Existing studies~\cite{magnani2021community, brodka2018quantifying} have not provided a definitive answer to this question.
+Existing studies~\parencite{magnani2021community, brodka2018quantifying} have not provided a definitive answer to this question.
 To bridge this gap, we conducted an analysis of eight real-world networks from diverse domains and of different sizes.
-In the following section, we first present a methodology of computing these correlations.
-Then, we discuss obtained results and conclude with the assumptions underlying the design of \mABCD.
+In the following section, we first present a methodology for computing these correlations.
+Then, we discuss obtained results and conclude with the assumptions underlying the design of \mABCD, which stem from this analysis.

-\subsection{Correlations Between Layers}
+\subsection{Correlations between layers}

 Although there are no edges between nodes in different layers, in most real-world multilayered networks, layers are clearly \emph{not} independently generated.
 Each actor is associated with $\ell$ nodes, one in each layer, and there are some highly non-trivial correlations between edges across layers.
-For example, active users on one social media platform are often also active on another one~\cite{gottfried2024americans}.
+For example, active users on one social media platform are often also active on another one~\parencite{gottfried2024americans}.
 This creates correlations between degree distributions across layers.
 Communities that are naturally formed in various layers often depend on the properties of the associated actors.
 For example, users interested in soccer might group together on Instagram and on Facebook.
 As a result, partitions of nodes into communities (associated with different layers) are often correlated.
 Finally, interactions between actors in one layer might increase their chances of interacting in another layer, yielding correlations at the level of edges.

-Below, we briefly summarize how we measure these three types of correlations mentioned above.
-The first two measures are standard, and their detailed description can be found, for example, in~\cite{brodka2018quantifying, kaminski2021mining}.
+Below, we summarize how we measure these three types of correlations.
+The first two measures are standard, and their description can be found in~\parencite{brodka2018quantifying, kaminski2021mining}.